Frances Nelson, Viscountess Nelson

-Born to wealthy parents on Nevis, she was orphaned at a fairly young age, and married a doctor, Josiah Nisbet.
-The couple returned to England, but her new husband died there, and Frances returned to Nevis to live with her uncle, a prominent politician of the island.
+Born to wealthy parents on Nevis, she was orphaned at 21, and married a doctor, Josiah Nisbet.
+The couple returned to England, UK, but her new husband died there, and Frances returned to Nevis to live with her uncle, a prominent politician of the island.
 There she met Horatio Nelson, and married him in 1787.
 The couple moved to England, and Fanny established a household and cared for her husband's elderly father while Nelson was at sea.
 She was, by all accounts, a devoted wife, but in time Horatio met Emma Hamilton while serving in the Mediterranean, and the two embarked in a highly public affair.
 Fanny became estranged from her husband, who refused all contact with her through to his death at the Battle of Trafalgar in 1805.
 Despite this, Fanny remained devoted to his memory for the rest of her life.

 Family and early life

-Frances was born on the Caribbean island of Nevis in the Lesser Antilles in 1758, and was baptised Frances Herbert Woolward in St. George's Church in May 1761.
-The Woolwards were members of the colonial elite: her mother, Mary Herbert, was one of three sisters of John Richardson Herbert, a descendant of the fourth Earl of Pembroke, and Mary and John's uncle had been President of the Council of Nevis until his death in 1768.

-Fanny's father, William Woolward, was a senior judge on Nevis, and a partner in the firm of Herbert, Morton and Woolward.
+Frances, also known by her nickname as "Fanny" was born on the Caribbean island of Nevis in the Lesser Antilles in 1758, and baptized as Frances Herbert Woolward at the St. George's Church in May 1761.
+The Woolward family were the highest and most powerful members of the British colonial elite: her mother, Mary Herbert/Woolword, was one of three sisters of John Richardson Herbert, a descendant of the courtier Phillip Herbert, fourth Earl of Pembroke, and Mary and John's uncle had been President of the Council of Nevis position until his death in 1768.
+Frances father, William Woolward, was a senior judge on Nevis, and a partner in the firm of Herbert, Morton and Woolward.
 The Woolwards lived in comfort, and Fanny herself owned a black slave named Cato.

 Fanny's mother died while Fanny was still a child and her father succumbed to tetanus in February 1779, at the age of 53.
 Fanny inherited most of her father's possessions, but was forced to sell most of them to creditors.
 She raised a tablet to her parents' memory in the local church, and on 28 June 1779 married the 31-year-old physician Dr Josiah Nisbet.

 Josiah had connections with the political elite of the island, and was probably fairly wealthy.
 The couple moved to England and lived briefly in the close at Salisbury Cathedral.
 Josiah Nisbet became seriously ill shortly after arriving in England and died on 5 October 1781, leaving Fanny with their seventeen-month-old child Josiah, but with no other provision.
 Fanny raised a plaque in her dead husband's memory at the St. Lawrence Church in Stratford Sub Castle, near Salisbury, and spent some time in England acting as the guardian of the children of another Nevis planter, John Pinney.
 Pinney returned to England in 1783 and did not recognise his children, prompting Fanny to exclaim "Good God!
 Don't you know them?
 They are your children!"
 Pinney's wife was so surprised that she set her headdress alight on a nearby candle.